 Tŵt has three timelines you can view: Home/Hafan, Local/Lleol and Federated/Ffederasiwn.

 The Local timeline is every post with a public status posted on Tŵt whether you follow them or not.
-This is the entire Tŵt feed.
+This is the entire Tŵt timeline.

 Tŵt is part of the Mastodon network, and as such you can follow or be followed by users from other networks (if you choose to allow it).
 The Federated timeline is every post with a public status posted by any user that Tŵt knows about, which is everyone on Tŵt plus people from other networks.
 Tŵt knows about a remote user if at least one person on Tŵt has ever followed them.
 This is the most general of all the feeds.